 Hydration is the first priority.
 The better hydrated your cat is, the easier it is for its body to flush toxins.
 A remedy like bone broth has amino acids that can reduce inflammation.
 It will also provide necessary hydration.

-A homeopathic supplement like UTI Support can help as well.
+A homeopathic supplement like UTI Support for Cats can help as well.
 Our formula is designed to ease UTI symptoms and relieve pain for your cat.
 It has herbs such as Berberis Vulgaris and Cantharis, which treat any discomfort and discoloration related to urine.